mossdet/pyeeg_toolbox/README.md

-# Toolbox to conduct analysisi of EEG signals
+# Toolbox to read, write, create montages and condct analysis of EEG signals